JayVanSchaick/2D-Noise-Mixer/README.md

 ```

-* If doing the calculation no a background thread is preferred, use
+* If doing the calculations on a background thread is preferred, use

 ```C#
 noiseMixer.ApplyOnOtherThreads(uint threadsAmount);

 ```

-* If the calculations where done on a background thread, or was computed and the user want to retrieve the values without doing the calculations again GetCalculations() can be called to retrieve the results.
+* If the calculations where done on a background thread, or was computed and the user wants to retrieve the values without doing the calculations again GetCalculations() can be called to retrieve the results.

 ```C#
 noiseMixer.
 GetCalculations(out double[,] Results, bool normalize); // for double array